 Going without the park hopper option is another way to save some money, at about $50 saved per ticket.
 I think the convenience of the park hopper is worth that but it’s an easy way to cut costs.

 Food – $35 per day/person

-I’m guessing that you could eat for slightly less money a day than I listed but this is eating the way I’d recommend.
+I’m guessing that you could eat for slightly less money per day than I listed but this is eating the way I’d recommend.
 Kids would definitely cost less than this.
 But, I do recommend mainly eating in Disney Parks as the surrounding options aren’t great and the counter-service in Disneyland is pretty solid.
 This cost could surely go up if you have a few sit-down meals, which I recommend, but didn’t include since I’m trying to make this cheaper.
 Get breakfast at McDonald’s or a grocery store and then eat in the parks for your other 2 meals most days.

 This will vary depending on how often you go and basically whatever you want to spend.
 We don’t spend as much on souvenirs at Disneyland anymore outside of the occasional sweatshirt or special item.
 But if it’s a first time trip and/or you’re taking kids then the souvenir budget will be larger.
 We always set some sort of budget for both souvenirs and food and then borrow from one or the other depending on what we end up wanting. $50 a person seems more than reasonable but you could go without spending anything here so I didn’t put it up top.

 This and airfare are the other portions of a Disneyland trip that I can’t really factor.
 I’m a firm believer in doing a few things outside of Disneyland just because I love Southern California.
 The beaches are pristine and there are some beautiful and unique places to visit.
 Your itinerary will depend on individual interests but much of what I recommend doesn’t cost much extra.
 Staying at the beach for a night may be a little more expensive than a Disneyland hotel.
 Food will likely be the same unless you go to a nice restaurant.